karlstolley/drc-accessible-images/README.md

 ## ARIA Attributes

-But it’s possible to create even stronger structural associations between `<figure>` and `<figcaption>`, as well as other content elsewhere on the page, through the user of Accessible Rich Internet Application (ARIA) attributes.
+But it’s possible to create even stronger accessible structural associations between `<figure>` and `<figcaption>`, as well as point to related content elsewhere on the page, through the use of [Accessible Rich Internet Application (ARIA) attributes](http://www.w3.org/TR/wai-aria/states_and_properties).

+MORE ABOUT WTF THESE ARE, DEVELOPMENT OF [ARIA IN HTML SPEC](http://www.w3.org/TR/html-aria/).
+NOT PALPABLE CONTENT, BUT POINT TO CONTENT THAT IS PALPABLE -> HANDLE IN DESIGN SECTION.

-The first ARIA attribute is `aria-labelledby` (note the British spelling of *labelled*).
-The value of that attribute must be a unique ID on some other element.
-In this case, `<figcaption>` serves as the label, so I’ve added `id="flower-caption"` to it, and then put `flower-caption` as the value of `aria-labelledby`:
+The first ARIA attribute to enhance this example is [`aria-labelledby`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) (note the British English spelling of *labelled*).
+The value of that attribute must be a unique ID assigned to some other element.
+In this case, `<figcaption>` serves as the label, so I’ve added `id="flower-caption"` to it, and then written `flower-caption` as the value of `aria-labelledby`:

     <figure class="photo" aria-labelledby="flower-caption">
       <img src="flowers.jpg" alt="Photo of flowers." />